javafaq/javafaq.github.io/oops/java-oops.md

 ## What is the difference between early vs late binding?

-The code binding which can be decided at compile time is known as **early binding**.
-As mentioned above private and static fields/methods do not participate in inheritence, those are bound at compile time.
-On the other hand all other members are resolved at runtime also known as **late binding**.
+The code binding which can be decided at compile time (based on the method signature) is known as **early binding**.
+Example: method overloading.

+On the other hand all other members are resolved at runtime via the actual object.
+This is known as **late binding** or runtime polymorphism.
+Example: method overriding.

 Consider the following example: